Turn your phone sideways to see more at once. This website is best viewed on a desktop computer, laptop, or tablet.

 First, let’s talk basics.
 Here are a few recommendations that go a long way to help you start putting yourself together for your business headshot or branding photography session.

 1. HAIR – I have some great hair and makeup artists I would love to recommend to you; however, if you opt to do your own hair or go to your salon just before our session that is great too!
 Just ensure your hair is well kept.
 Importantly, make sure it is washed, brushed, styled, and overall tidy.
 Bring hair products, brush or comb to our session as well!
 Important note if your session is outdoors: it’s Vancouver.
 It will likely rain, carry an umbrella and use it on your way to the location.

-2. FACIAL HAIR, BROWS, NOSE HAIRS – Clean shaven.
-Or, if you wear facial hair, give it a good tidy up.
+2. FACIAL HAIR, BROWS, NOSE HAIRS – Clean shaven or, if you wear facial hair, give it a good tidy up.
 You want to be trim and clean.
 If you want to get your brows cleaned up, be sure to do it more than 2 days before your headshot date, no need for redness!
-Yes, I said it, nose hairs, ensure those are nice and tidied up and happily tucked inside your nose (it will help me a lot!
+NOSE HAIRS – Yes, I said it, nose hairs.
+Ensure those are nice and tidied up and happily tucked inside your nose (it will help me a lot!
 Honestly, I have cleaned up nose hairs in post production for ALL PEOPLE).

 THE BASICS: SHOULD I WEAR MAKEUP?
 YOUR FACE

 3a.
 SKIN – WATER AND HYDRATION – Start this one now.
 Drink plenty of water.
 In fact, 6 to 8 glasses a day.
 You already do this?
 Great, keep it up!
 Ultimately, start the daily hydrating at least a week before the day of the photoshoot.
-Trust us, your skin will thank you for it.
+Trust me, your skin will thank you for it.
 To top it off this will help keep your lips moisturized.
 You can bring lip balm to the shoot if you like.

 3b.
 SKIN – Should be clean.
 Want to get a professional facial?
 We recommend you get a facial no less than 5 days before your headshot session with us.
 Alternatively, you may want to do an at-home deep exfoliating cleanse 5 days prior to your shoot.